San Diego County, California

 Put on your sunscreen and pack your bathing suit and towel: a visit to San Diego isn’t complete without some time at the beach.
 With gorgeous weather and plenty going on, Coronado, Mission, Pacific and La Jolla Shores rank among the best beaches in the state.

 San Diego, which the locals proudly call ‘America’s Finest City’, is the second largest urban area in California.
 But with a population of just 1.3m, it’s less than half the size of LA, with a satisfyingly compact atmosphere.
-It’s supremely family-friendly: as well as sun-drenched beaches and other attractive open spaces, its assets include the world-renowned San Diego Zoo and many other attractions and museums.
+It’s supremely family-friendly: as well as sun-drenched beaches, other attractive open spaces and many museums.
 It also has a thriving microbrewery scene and a historic centre with buildings dating back to the 1800s.

 The region north and east of the city is bursting with day trip opportunities, with heritage sites, wildlife parks and hiking trails to discover.